zman406986/Aottg-Skin-link/README.md

 # Aottg-Skin-link
-a plce to put links for skin images for the game AOTTG
+a place to put links for skin images for the game AOTTG

 2B皮肤
 skin: